JohnWSweeney/linkedListDemo/README.md

 > *back*

 The `clear`, `isEmpty`, `size`, and `print` functions work identically to the those in the list and stack classes.

+### Xilnx FPGA FIFO Simulator
+Just for fun, I simulated a Xilinx FPGA FIFO as a singly linked list.
+Unlike the STL queue, Xilinx FIFOs have limited capacity that is configured before synthesis.
+The FIFO updates its capacity status after every operation, indicating empty, almost empty (one word left), almost full (one vacancy left), full, or none of the above (i.e. filled between almost empty and almost full).
+Xilinx documentation also refers to FIFO entries as "words" rather than nodes.
+Aside from that, they work the same as STL queues.
+The FIFO class function names are based on Xilinx conventions.

+To start or stop the FIFO demo, enter:
+> *start fifo*

+> *stop*

+First, you'll need to configure FIFO capacity by entering:
+> *config integer*

+where *integer* is the number of words (nodes) the FIFO can hold.
+This number must be greater than zero and is currently limited to a maximum of 4096.

+Next, you can write to the FIFO by entering:
+> *write integer*

+where *integer* is the data you wish to store.
+Writing to a full FIFO will return an overflow error.

+The Xilinx FIFO *read* function combines the STL queue "front" and "pop" functions, returning the first word in the FIFO while also removing it.
+> *read*

+You can manually check the FIFO capacity status by entering:
+> *size*

+which will also return empty, almost empty, almost full, and full messages when appropriate.

+The `clear` and `print` functions work identically to the other classes.

 ## Future Updates
 - ?